6 HIGH-LEVEL ELEMENTS TO GUIDE YOUR ASSESSMENT

 We don’t lead the journey to improve equipment reliability just for the sake of improving equipment reliability.
 We lead the journey to improve equipment reliability because it is required to achieve, and sustain, productivity gains.

 A successful reliability journey results in sustained productivity gains.
 Allied believes reliability is best understood as a systems model, made up of levels of elements and processes that help you attain and sustain success.
 Unless foundational elements and the successive levels are optimized, you will experience inefficiency and lost productivity.
-But with the right structure in place, you can ensure your organization is integrated and focused on a successful Reliability Journey.
+But with the right structure in place, and a strategic asset reliability management program, you can ensure your organization is integrated and focused on a successful Reliability Journey.

 A strong reliability system requires a solid base upon which to build.
 Effective leadership and organizational structures, with clearly defined roles and responsibilities for all team members, will ensure your organization is aligned for success.